 For whatever reason people come to the Railway Work, Life & Death project – and there are many – we’d hope that for Railway 200, people and organisations will explore what the project has to offer.
 Even better, we’d love to see more research into the people and cases in our database.

 Excellently, this has already started!
 It might be for a local initiative, focusing on a particular location.
 We’ve seen this with the Lickey Rail Group, looking at staff accidents in the Bromsgrove area.
 Or it might be a result of a personal interest.
-Within 12 hours of this blog post being published, we’d had one of the project volunteers select a railway worker accident from his local area and research it – including possibly locating descendants of the worker.
-Watch this space for a blog post on that case.
+Within 12 hours of this blog post being published, we’d had one of the project volunteers, Peter Robinson, select a railway worker accident from his local area and research it – including possibly locating descendants of the worker.
+He’s written this up as a blog post, available here.

 It would be wonderful to see that research reaching and involving its local community, or even the descendants of the railway workers who appear in the project database.
 That might be via a talk, a leaflet, a temporary exhibition – or even research that could be fed into your local museum’s permanent display.
 Would your local Community Rail Partnership be interested?
 It helps to fill in the railway history of the area.
 Might your local history society be able to put up a ‘blue plaque’ to an overlooked past resident of the area, a railway worker?
 There are all sorts of ways the Railway Work, Life & Death project’s resources can act as a starting point and help contribute to your community.